apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/AndroidInterviewQuestions.md

 - Doesn't emit consecutive repeated values, it emits value only when it is distinct from the previous one.
 - Similar to liveData except for the lifecycle awareness.
 We must use `repeatOnLifecycle` scope with Stateflow to add lifecycle awareness to it, then it will become exactly like livedata.
+We can also use stateIn and emit only when subscribed `SharingStarted.WhileSubscribed()`, to make it like LiveData.
 - In Android, `StateFlow` is a great fit for classes that need to maintain an observable mutable state
 - Unlike a cold flow built using the `flow` builder, a `StateFlow` is hot: collecting from the flow